A Ranjith Cinema: Plot

 The movie is a story of the protagonist making a movie, and how the movie starts coming into his life.

 Ranjith is an aspiring filmmaker working for a local TV channel for a program called ‘Taken’ where they make prank videos involving the public.
-One such instance, he randomly saves Pournami a college student from a bunch of local youths harassing her since he was dressed as a police officer for his prank show.
+In one such instance, he randomly saves Pournami, a college student, from a bunch of local youths harassing her since he was dressed as a police officer for his prank show.
 Sunny is a small-time businessman out for a meeting with his rich father-in-law Stephen to win the contract for a future project involving him.
-Stephen looks down upon Sunny since he is younger than his daughter Teena and thinks he married her and eloped only eyeing her money.
+Stephen looks down upon Sunny since he is younger than his daughter Teena and thinks he married her and eloped only for her money.
 Sunny was rushing for the meeting in a bid to set his liabilities straight with the money and begin afresh but is trapped in a fake murder scenario by Ranjith's ‘Taken’ team, where they pretend to arrest Sunny on murder charges.
 Sunny gets late for the meeting as a result and loses the contract and is humiliated in public because of the show that aired showing him getting fooled.
 Enraged, he starts searching for Ranjith to get back at him.
 During the program Ranjith also accidentally hits and humiliates a public prosecutor who was passing by the area and got out of the car to enquire about the issue.
 The public prosecutor's colleague Vijay Antony is handling a high-profile harassment case where the main defendant was naming and shaming many well known people related to the case, causing them constant headaches.